A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Conclusions

 \section{Conclusions}

 This paper gives some new results on the feasibility of interference alignment on the signal space for the K-user MIMO channel with constant coefficients.
-We have proved that the input, output and solution variety sets for the IA problem are smooth compact algebraic manifolds.
+We use the fact that the input, output and solution variety sets for the IA problem are smooth compact algebraic manifolds.
 Of particular importance and interest is the study of the projection of the solution variety into its first coordinate and the analysis of their tangent spaces.
-A key result of this paper is to prove that for an arbitrary MIMO interference channel IA is feasible iff the algebraic dimension of the solution variety is larger or equal than the dimension of the input space {\it and} the linear mapping between the tangent spaces of both smooth manifolds given by the first projection is surjective.
+We prove that for an arbitrary MIMO interference channel IA is feasible iff the algebraic dimension of the solution variety is larger than or equal to the dimension of the input space {\it and} the linear mapping between the tangent spaces of both smooth manifolds given by the first projection is generically surjective, and we provide a simple linear algebra routine, with running time polynomial in the input parameters $d_j,M_j,N_j,\sharp(\Phi)$, to decide if the scenario is feasible.
 The matrix representing this linear mapping can be easily obtained and the feasibility of IA amounts to checking whether this matrix is full rank or not.
 Proper but infeasible systems correspond to cases in which the dimension of the solution variety coincides with the dimension of the input space, but the mapping is not surjective, that is, the solution variety is mapped to a zero-measure set of MIMO interference channels.
-We have evaluated our feasibility test in many examples, some of them served to corroborate known results, others showed the non-tightness of existing DoF outer bounds for this setting or provided evidence on the advantages of unequal antennas and stream distribution for DoF maximization.
+We have evaluated our feasibility test on many examples, some of them served to corroborate known results, others showed the non-tightness of existing DoF outer bounds for this setting or provided evidence on the advantages of unequal antennas and stream distribution for DoF maximization.
+Additionally, an extensive execution of our test on symmetric scenarios allowed us to establish a conjecture on the DoF of the $K$-user interference channel which generalizes already known results for $K=3$.

 \appendices